2/27/2019 | Team United

 You work hard for your money, but is too much of your cash used to pay off credit card debt?
 A debt consolidation plan could be exactly what you need for a healthy financial future.
 These tips will help you take the first steps to paying fewer bills, and keeping more of your money in your pocket.

 Let’s face it – debt has become a major part of American life.
 And it can take all kinds of forms – credit card debt, student loan debt, medical debt, and of course a mortgage.
-But according to a 2018 report by Comet Financial Intelligence, a significant number of us – about 80% – are currently in debt.
+But according to a 2018 report by Nitro College, a significant number of us – about 80% – are currently in debt.
 The question is: do you have too much debt?
 The easiest way to figure that out is by measuring your debt-to-income ratio - which shows how much you owe versus how much you bring home in income.
 Ideally, you’d want that percentage to be less than 15% (not including mortgage or student loans).

 If you have more than that – it’s time to start thinking about a plan to lower your debt-to-income ratio, and consolidate your debt to make paying bills easier.
 Here’s how to get started: